oasisprotocol/docs/README.md

 Markdown files hosted by this repository should:

 - reference markdown files in the same component by a relative path e.g.
-  `../../howto-use-wallet.md`.
+  `../howto-use-wallet.md`.
-- reference markdown files in other components by absolute link e.g.
+- reference markdown files in other components by a relative link e.g.
-  `/node-operators/running-your-own-node`
+  `../../operators/set-up-your-node.md`

 Markdown files hosted by other Oasis repositories should: